luky1971/g_dice/README.md

 -eta_atom: Specify the name of the output file (default is eta_atom.dat).
 -g and -c: Specify your own gamma and C parameters for svm-train.

+The resulting eta values will be found in the output file.

+### Copyright
-Copyright 2015, University of South Florida.
+(c) 2015, University of South Florida.
 Authors: Ahnaf Siddiqui, Mohsen Botlani-Esfahani, and Dr. Sameer Varma

 ### Acknowledgments: